timofei-iatsenko/angular-cc-library/README.md

 # Inspiration

-Based on Stripe's [jquery.payment](https://github.com/stripe/jquery.payment) plugin but adapted for use by Angular2
+Based on Stripe's [jquery.payment](https://github.com/stripe/jquery.payment) plugin but adapted for use by Angular

 # License